Here are the artists confirmed for Halfway to Seventy-Five 2018:

 Formed in 2014, The Lost Notes are a 5-piece band based in Moseley, Birmingham.
 They write songs for chin-strokers, foot-stompers, head-nodders and those who like to partake in the dark art of inarticulate dancing and hollering.
 All delivered in glorious 3 part harmonies.

 “One of Birmingham’s finest emerging bands, [they] fuse bluegrass, folk, jazz, blues and pop to produce a sound as compelling as it is entertaining… Their catchy songs are so addictively good they’ll have you singing along by the time they’ve got to the first chorus.”
 (Birmingham Mail)

 “When it comes to long car journeys, Nick has saved our sanity…if only all music for under 5s was written by indie-pop geniuses!”

 “It’s such a pleasure to find a children’s songwriter and performer whose music I can actually bear to listen to!”

 Just two of the many reasons why Nick Cope is adored by parents and children alike for his delightful songwriting and performances which engage and enthrall the whole family.
-We’re delighted to welcome Nick back to Halfway to Seventy-Five once again, where he’ll be playing songs from his brand new album ‘A Round of Applause for the Dinosaurs’.
+We’re delighted to welcome Nick back to Halfway to Seventy-Five once again to entertain music lovers of all ages.